All Episodes

 Just without pointing a finger, just really putting a stupid journalist in her place.

-And the uh the president uh did the same thing.
+And the president did the same thing.

-Uh he was uh notably absent.
+He was notably absent.

-Speaking of all this, Bob, I I want to I want to go back to the uh Victor Davis Hansen piece that I read earlier, in which I culled a quote about the uh latest Al-Qaeda reader and the things they're putting out, Dr. Zawahiri about what's wrong with America, and it reads just like a Democrat rant.
+Speaking of all this, Bob, I want to go back to the Victor Davis Hansen piece that I read earlier in which I culled a quote about the latest al-Qaeda reader and the things they're putting out, Dr. Zawahiri, about what's wrong with America.

-Uh we haven't signed Kyoto, we have desecrated the environment.
+We have desecrated the environment.

-Uh Bush doesn't care about America.
+Bush doesn't care about America.

-This is what Al Qaeda is putting out in their latest little pamphlet that'll be circulated amongst Al-Qaeda readers on websites.
+This is what Al-Qaeda is putting out in their latest little pamphlet that'll be circulated amongst al-Qaeda readers on websites.

 Where do they get this?

-Anyway, at the end of the piece, and it was your your uh comment about attacking Japan, uh, or actually we declared war on Japan after they attacked us, uh, and did we open ourselves up to increased danger?
+Anyway, at the end of the piece, and it was your comment about attacking Japan, or actually, we declared war on Japan after they attacked us.

 Yeah, we did.

-Uh but what would have been the case had we not?
+But what would have been the case had we not?

-Anyway, Victor Davis Hansen writes this today, I finished the last class of a five-week course I taught this late summer at Hillsdale College on World War II.
+Anyway, Victor Davis Hansen writes this: Today, I finished the last class of a five-week course I taught this late summer at Hillsdale College on World War II.

-And you know what it's striking?
+You know what is striking?

-Just a few days before the collapse of the Nazi regime.
+10,677 of our soldiers died in April 1945 alone, just a few days before the collapse of the Nazi regime.

 Okinawa saw our worst casualties on the ground in the Pacific and was declared secure only six weeks before the Japanese surrender.